HEARD ON THE TOM TOMS - California Political Review

 - Now the grossest action she has ever taken: A few days ago she sent out a notice to CRP delegates that the Board in five days, August 13, will vote to unendorse five GOP nominees—for a total—so far—of eight!
 But she is allowing delegates to make comments-by Aug.11

-BUT, HOW CAN YOU MAKE AN INTELLIGENT COMMENT IS YOU ARE NOT TOLD WHAT THE CHARGES ARE.
+BUT, HOW CAN YOU MAKE AN INTELLIGENT COMMENT IF YOU ARE NOT TOLD WHAT THE CHARGES ARE.
 THIS IS HOW BIDEN AND THE DEMOCRATS OPERATE.
-THIS IS HOW TOTALITARIANS OPERATE.

-What do you think happens to activists who see this—think they will help State Senator Dahle or any of the other GOP nominees?
+What do you think happens to activists who see this?
 Could this be the reason so many have left the Party?

 NOW TO A VIOLATION OF THE CALIFORNIA REPUBLICAN PARTY BY LAWS